What is live-in care?

 What is the cost of live-in care?

-The cost of live-in care service is surprisingly affordable at a flat rate of £895 per week with no hidden fees.
+Standard live-in care with Elder is [live-in-price] per week.
+There are no hidden costs, and you’re free to add additional extras only if you want them, so you can plan your budget with confidence.
 In addition to providing a more personal service than a care home, it can also work out less expensive, especially for couples.

 Why should I choose Elder?